gkushang/hello-mcp-server/README.md

-# ⭐ Hello World MCP Server! ⭐
+# 🌟 Hello World MCP Server! 🌟

 ## 👋 Welcome to your first MCP Server!

-This repository contains a simple implementation of a Model Context Protocol (MCP) server that serves a friendly "Hello, World!" message.
+This repository contains a simple implementation of a Model Context Protocol (MCP) server that serves friendly greeting messages! 🎉

 ### 🎯 What is this?